August 6, 2013

-I will close with this.
+As I said last year, I will close with this.
 I would love to be fishing with my club team but do not feel it is right for me to do so.
 If any of you would like to be president, please, please, please place your name up for nomination.
 I promise you, you will win.
 If you would like to be part of my staff, please let us know.
 There is more work that volunteers to complete that work.
-Otherwise, be nice.
+Otherwise, play nice.

 “Each time you click "send," the e-mail being delivered says a lot about you and your organization.
 Are you practicing appropriate e-mail etiquette, or are your e-mails conveying messages that are hurting your reputation and credibility? …There is an assumed informality surrounding e-mail usage, but e-mail is no different than any other form of business communication.
 Your contacts form opinions about you and your business based on your e-mail communications and how you use technology.
 Improper e-mail usage can give someone the perception that you lack education, have limited experience with technology or lack credibility. “